pupilfirst/pupilfirst/docs/curriculum_editor.md

 Here are some other points to keep in mind:

 1. The maximum number of steps allowed in a target is 15.
-2. The _Upload Files_ action type is allowed only once in a target.
-All other action types can be used multiple times.
-3. You are allowed to create an evaluated target without any steps.
+2. You are allowed to create an evaluated target without any steps.
 However, this would mean that a student can _submit_ work on a target without actually providing any information.
 This would still require the coach to review an empty submission.
 This option can be used for cases where the work in question is done _outside_ of the platform and is known to the coach.

 Once all steps are defined, students can submit the target by executing the required steps and a coach gets to see the response from students for each step.